MicrosoftDocs/power-pages-docs/power-pages-docs/training-videos/index.md

 ### Create table permissions

+This video provides an overview of the steps to create table permissions.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XTcK]

 ### Set up access type and privileges

+This video provides an overview of the steps to set access types and privileges.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XTcJ]

 ### Add web roles

+This video provides an overview of using web roles.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4XQbL]